 Does he accuse you of being “controlling” if you want anything reasonable from him (when he’s really the one controlling your time together)?
 While you might tend to put yourself aside, give everything you can – he takes center stage and gobbles up all the space.
 Yet, he puts the brakes on before anything goes too deep.
 He might feel something.
 He’ll have to need you, and he can’t.

-4. What he really wants is a mirror and only a mirror
+4. He wants a mirror & only a mirror

-Don’t try to go near his feelings.
+Don’t try to go near a Narcissist’s feelings.
 They’re too painful.
 Too pushed aside in various ways.
-By getting the superficial attentions of one woman after another.
+By getting the superficial attention of one woman after another.
 Or, by convincing himself he’s either quite happy or has no needs at all.

 Those disowned feelings are given to you.
 You feel everything for both of you.
-You feel his sadness for what he didn’t have.
+His sadness for what he didn’t have.
 You feel sad for what he can’t give you.
 He’ll make you feel just as he did as a child – that others are more important or attractive than you.
 He can’t see that these old feelings are still alive in him.

 But, if you try to talk to him about it – he won’t go there.
 He doesn’t (can’t, really) see that he has any problems.
 Remember, if you touch on anything real or emotional – all the problems are with you.